This section provides instructions to:

 - Click OK.

-- Select an existing web protection profile to which you want to include the OpenAPI validation policy.
+- Select the existing OpenAPI validation policy to which you want to add the OpenAPI file.

 - Click Edit.